zhikai-liu/mountainlab/old/doc/installation.md

 ### Step 1: Install the prerequisites

-The mandatory prerequisites are:
+The prerequisites are:

 * Qt5 (version 5.5 or later) – see below
 * NodeJS
 * FFTW
-* Octave
-* git
+* Recommended: wget, rsync
-* Optionally you can install Matlab
+* Optionally you can install Matlab or Octave

 See below for details on installing these packages.